greggersaurus/OpenSteamController/ReverseEngineering/README.md

  and more knowledge is gained about the Steam Controller.

 1. Simulation to C Conversion
-    1. Contiune running straightforward sim (with USB_VBUS = 1)
+    1. Continue running straightforward sim (with USB_VBUS = 1)
-       1. Upcoming code has SSP/SPI initialization!
-           1. Confirm this matches up with what was previously ohmed out
+        1. Handle making it past left haptic reset command
-               1. Ohm out PIO1_15
+        1. Figure out purpose of PIO0_23
-               1. Ohm out PIO0_23
+            1. Ohm it out
-           1. Command 0x83 and 0x2 are sent and then system waits for response
-               1. What is expected response?
-Find example code for haptics sensor?
     1. Run and decode non-straightforward paths
         1. Callbacks
             1. USB_Configure_Event at 0x00004e59